 It is the workout during wrist injury.
 You can repeat these steps five to 10 times.
 Your hands and finger will probably feel better and more relaxed immediately.

 Wrist Pain – a Good Indication that You Need to Rest the Joint

-A wrist injury can happen to table tennis where a player is required to throw, catch and perform the even more demanding task of swinging a bat.
+A wrist injury can happen to table tennis, where a player must throw, catch and perform the even more demanding task of swinging a bat.
 A sprained wrist can be enough to put a player on the disabled list for a considerable stint.

-Rest is vital for recovery with this type of situation.
-For a person who does not have a job that constantly puts pressure on the wrist, recovery can be easily managed as the individual goes about a normal daily routine that can include work.
+Rest is vital for recovery in this type of situation.
+For a person who does not have a job that constantly puts pressure on the wrist, recovery can be easily managed as the individual goes about a regular daily routine that can include work.

 If an injury occurs to the small bones and ligaments in the wrist, instability can result.
 When these small carpal bones and ligaments are damaged, normal movement is impaired.
-This can result in friction and wearing away of cartilage and eventually the joint itself can be compromised.
+It can result in friction and wearing away of cartilage, and eventually, the joint itself can be compromised.

 You may find it surprising to learn that arthritis can result because of such trauma.
 Post-traumatic arthritis develops when an injury to cartilage causes the joint surface to erode.
-This is more likely to happen when there is a fracture associated with the cartilage surface of the joint.
+It is more likely to happen when there is a fracture associated with the joint’s cartilage surface.

-Any wrist pain should be taken seriously.
+You should take any wrist pain seriously.
 Usually, rest will cure the problem, but discomfort could be a sign of an ailment that requires medical attention.